architech-boards/brancaboard/source/mainfunc.rst

  uint8_t Search_B2inB1(uint8_t* pBuffer1, uint8_t* pBuffer2, uint16_t Buffer1Length, uint16_t Buffer2Length);

-This function return:
+This function returns:

 *   **PASS** if pBuffer2 is present in pBuffer1

 *   **FAIL** if pBuffer2 is not present in pBuffer1

-The function below does the **configuration of USART2**.
+The function below does the **configuration of the USART2**.

 ::

  void STM_EVAL_COM_2_Init(USART_InitTypeDef* USART_InitStruct);

-Remember that before to call this function is necessary:
+Remember, before you call this function, you must:

 *   Declare: USART_InitTypeDef USART_InitStructure;